usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN-002 pgs.
 12-22

-## Common Topic for Difficult Conversations: Infrastructure
+## Common topic for difficult conversations: Infrastructure

 No matter whether one uses waterfall or Agile, the group undertaking the project needs to have an infrastructure supporting it.
 This would include the organization of the team and the context within which the team operates.
 The overall organization of a project using Agile is different from the traditional program structure.
 The structure for an Agile project reflects Agile precepts and is reliant on the context in which it will be applied.